vladignatyev/base64tool/site/_posts/2020-06-05-base64-in-every-programming-language.md

 ```

-> Later this page will contain more examples of Base64 encoding and decoding in other modern programming languages: C, C++, C#, Rust, Ruby, Elm, Erlang, Kotlin, Java etc.
+> Later this page will contain more examples of Base64 encoding and decoding in other modern programming languages: C, C++, C#, Rust, Ruby, Elixir, Erlang, Kotlin, Java etc.